 This provision should not restrict the establishment of pricing policies and practices intended to provide products at lower prices on a long-term basis.

-5.4 Gifts or articles or utensils promoting the use of Covered Products or bottle-feeding are not distributed to pregnant women or mothers of Infants.
+who article 5.4 5.4 Gifts or articles or utensils promoting the use of Covered Products or bottle-feeding are not distributed to pregnant women or mothers of Infants.